saintzaw/tp/docs/UserGuide.md

 #### 5.6.4 Saving Module Plan

-Modganiser automatically saves your module plan into your [local storage](#8-glossary) onto your device after every command you input
+To ensure that your painstakingly created module plan is not lost, Modganiser automatically saves your module plan into your [local storage](#8-glossary) in your device after every command you input.

 To find your save file:
 1. Go to your Desktop and find the folder titled “Modganiser” or find the folder where tp.jar is saved.